kalegd/DigitalBacon/README.md

 setup("my-container-id", params);
 ```

+## Local Network Testing

+If you want to test your changes with another device on your local network, you can run `npm run start-ssl`.
+Before doing this you'll need to create both cert.pem and key.pem files.
+Mac Users can generate these files via `openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem`

 ## Contributors

 A special thanks to the following people for taking time to contribute to this project